To Scrub or Not to Scrub

 Why make your own homemade scouring powder?

 First off it’s perfect for cleaning the filth and grime off of porcelain, fiberglass, and stainless steel sinks.
-Secondly, one of the most popular scouring powders on market was safety rating of “F” by the Environmental Working Group (source).
+Secondly, one of the most popular scouring powders on the market has a safety rating of “F” by the Environmental Working Group (source).
 They found it contained 146 different chemicals including chloroform, formaldehyde, and benzene. … Which might explain the strong flumes and warning to wear gloves.
 Luckily we can make our own homemade scouring powder without harmful chemicals and for incredibly less cost!
 This cleaning recipe is all natural, very effective, and totally customizable too!!

 5 Benefits of Using Herbal Homemade Scouring Powder

 #1 It’s Cheap: In my experience, you can pick up a box of baking soda for $1 or less.
 That is significantly less expensive than any store-bought cleaner.
 And if you buy it in a one pound bag like this one you can use it for other cleaning recipes such as my lavender carpet powder or fridge deodorizer.
 Also known as sodium bicarbonate, baking soda is a natural disinfectant that fights against dirt, grease, and odors.

 #2 It’s Effective: While baking soda is often used as a scouring powder.
 Some stains such as hard water and wine require stronger cleaning methods.
 Washing soda, also known as sodium carbonate is extremely alkaline.
 It very effective against hard water because it binds to the minerals and lifts stains.
 And this recipe includes citric acid (find an organic 1 lb bag here).
 Found abundantly in lemons and limes, citric acid is incredibly helpful at removing calcium deposits, hard water stains, lime, rust, and soap scum.